Chelsea come up short again and new perspective is needed to catch Liverpool and Man City | Goal.com

 Chelsea come up short again and new perspective is needed to catch Liverpool and Man City

-Chelsea have played 240 cup-final minutes against Liverpool this season and have shown plenty of heart and effort as well as a certain amount of quality.
+Chelsea have played 240 cup-final minutes against Liverpool this season and showed plenty of heart and effort, as well as a certain amount of quality.

 Yet the brutal truth remains that Jurgen Klopp's side emerged victorious twice on penalties in both the FA Cup and Carabao Cup finals.